A handy reference checklist to create a referral campaign that doesn't suck.

-Free Stuff, Free Samples, and Free Competitions are just some types of freebies to offer your customers with.
+Free Stuff, Free Samples, and Free giveaways are just some types of freebies to offer your customers with.

 Free lowers the barriers to entry and usually generate a lot of engagement.
 However, be wary of spammers and people who are only interested in your freebie.